jagotu/BACIL/thesis_text/thesis_text.md

 > Interpreters are very good development tools since it [sic] can be easily edited, and are therefore ideal for beginners in programming and software development.
 However they are not good for professional developers due to the slow execution nature of the interpreted code.

-In recent years, frameworks that promise to deliver close to state-of-the-art performance while requiring only a simple interpreter-style implementation started appearing.
+In recent years, frameworks appeared that promise to deliver performance comparable to state-of-the-art JIT compilers while requiring only a simple interpreter-style implementation.
 Examples of such frameworks are [RPython](https://rpython.readthedocs.io/) and the [Truffle language implementation framework](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/).
 Researchers concluded that Truffle's performance "is competitive with production systems even when they have been heavily optimized for the one language they support"[^5].

-As the performance of language implementations made by experts (sometimes even designers of these frameworks themselves) is well understood, in this work we wanted to focus on testing another claim: the "reduced complexity for implementing languages in our system [that] will enable more languages to benefit from optimizing compilers"[^5].
+As the performance aspects of language implementations made by experts (sometimes even designers of these frameworks themselves) are well understood, in this work we wanted to focus on testing another claim: the "reduced complexity for implementing languages in our system [that] will enable more languages to benefit from optimizing compilers"[^5].

 **Is it feasible to achieve the promised performance benefits with an academic interpreter-style implementation of a language runtime?** In this work, we implement BACIL, a runtime for .NET, to answer this question.

 ## .NET/CLI

 We chose .NET as a platform to implement, mostly because:

 * languages targeting .NET consistently rank high on popularity surveys
 * we have experience with .NET internals and the internally used bytecode
-* no comparable truffle-based implementations were published for .NET
+* no comparable truffle-based implementations were already published for .NET

-While .NET sure is a well-recognized name, it is a marketing/brand name whose meaning changed through history.
+While .NET is a well-recognized name, it is a marketing/brand name whose meaning changed through history.
 Our implementation follows [ECMA-335 Common Language Infrastructure (CLI)](https://www.ecma-international.org/publications-and-standards/standards/ecma-335/) which doesn't mention the .NET brand at all.
-As such, we will be using the names defined in the standard throughout this work.
-All references to specific implementations/brand names are included only to aid understanding and have no ambition to be accurate, mainly when it comes to .NET vs .NET Core vs .NET Framework vs .NET Standard nomenclature.
+We will use the names defined in the standard throughout this work.
+All references to specific implementations/brand names we include only to aid understanding with no ambition to be accurate, mainly for .NET vs .NET Core vs .NET Framework vs .NET Standard nomenclature.

 > The Common Language Infrastructure (CLI) provides a specification for executable code and the execution environment (the Virtual Execution System) in which it runs.

 .NET languages (like C#) are compiled into "managed code"[^7] - instead of targeting native processor instruction sets, they target the CLI's execution environment.